CANBUS-9740/Offseason-2024/README.md

   - Usage of Interpolation, accurate Arm and Shooter control and target aquisition
   - Be capable of looking-on and firing notes at targets from different orientations and ranges
   - As quick a process as possible (as soon as a note is collected, be ready to shoot at an instant)
+  - Control all relavent systems automatically, no need for additional operator input
   - Odometery or Vision based targeting
   - Possibility for firing without human operator approval (?)
 - Accurate Field Odometery